pieroproietti/penguins-eggs-book/chapter-5.md

 successfully install the penguins-eggs package on Manjaro using the pamac package manager.

-## Method7: installing by npm command
+## Method7: installing by pnpm command

 While it is technically possible to install penguins-eggs directly as an npm package, it is worth noting that the npm packages may still have dependencies that need to be installed separately.
 Additionally, since penguins-eggs is developed with Node.js, it is more commonly distributed as a package for specific Linux distributions or available in the AUR.

 If you still prefer to install penguins-eggs using npm and handle the installation of dependencies separately, you can follow these general steps:

 1)  Ensure that you have Node.js and npm installed on your